dhargitai/lattixiq/docs/prd/4-user-flow-features.md

 - **User Story:** As a learner, I want a simple, repeatable process to learn, apply, and reflect on new concepts so I can make steady progress on my roadmap.
 - **Functional Requirements:**
   1. **Learn Screen:** Provides a concise, actionable summary of the current mental model or cognitive bias.
   2. **Plan Screen:** A structured form for creating an **Implementation Intention** (for mental models) or a **Spotting Mission** (for biases).
-The screen displays relevant examples from the `goal_examples` table to help users understand how to create effective plans, showing concrete applications that bridge the knowing-doing gap.
+The screen displays relevant examples from the `goal_examples` table to help users understand how to create effective plans, showing concrete applications for immediate, practical use.
   3. **Integrated Reminder System:** On the Plan screen, the user can enable a global daily reminder and set a preferred time.
 If a plan is active, a notification will be sent at that time to prompt them.
   4. **Reflect Screen:** To unlock the next step on their roadmap, the user must complete a structured journal entry describing their experience and rating the model's effectiveness.
   5. **Smart Navigation:**